Muslim period in the Indian subcontinent

-Sharia was used as the primary basis for the legal system in the Delhi Sultanate, most notably during the rule of Firuz Shah Tughlaq and Alauddin Khilji, who repelled the Mongol invasions of India.
+Shari'a was used as the primary basis for the legal system in the Delhi Sultanate, most notably during the rule of Firuz Shah Tughlaq and Alauddin Khilji, who repelled the Mongol invasions of India.
 On the other hand, rulers such as Akbar adopted a secular legal system and enforced religious neutrality.
 Muslim rule in India saw a major shift in the cultural, linguistic, and religious makeup of the subcontinent.
-Persian and Arabic vocabulary began to enter local languages, giving way to modern Punjabi, Bengali, and Gujarati, while creating new languages including Hindustani and its dialect, Deccani, used as official languages under Muslim dynasties.
-This period also saw the birth of Hindustani music, Qawwali.
+Persian and Arabic vocabulary began to enter local languages, giving way to modern Punjabi, Bengali, and Gujarati, while giving rise to new languages, including Hindustani and its dialect, Deccani, used as official languages under Muslim dynasties.
+This period also saw the birth of Hindustani music and Qawwali.
 Religions such as Sikhism and Din-e-Ilahi were born out of a fusion of Hindu and Muslim religious traditions as well.

-In the 18th century the Islamic influence in India begin to decline following the decline of the Mughal Empire, resulting in former Mughal territory conquered rival powers such as the Maratha Empire.
+In the 18th century the Islamic influence in India begin to decline following the decline of the Mughal Empire, resulting in former Mughal territory conquered by the rival powers such as the Maratha Empire.
 However, Islamic rule would still remain under regional Nawabs and Sultans.

 Throughout the 18th and 19th centuries, large parts of India were colonized by the East India Company, eventually establishing the British Raj in 1857.
 Regional Islamic rule would remain under princely states, such as Hyderabad State, Junagadh State, and other minor princely states until the mid of the 20th century.

 Today, Bangladesh, Maldives and Pakistan are the Muslim majority nations in the Indian subcontinent while India has the largest Muslim minority population in the world numbering over 204 million.

 History

 Early Muslim dominions

 Local kings who converted to Islam existed in places such as the Western Coastal Plains as early as the 7th century.
-Islamic rule in India prior to the advent of the Mamluk dynasty (Delhi) included those of Arab Caliphate, Ghaznavids and Ghurids.
+Islamic rule in India prior to the advent of the Mamluk dynasty of Delhi included those of Arab Caliphate, Ghaznavids and Ghurids.